People's Council of Turkmenistan: Results of 2021 election

 Turkmen official media reported that 231 out of 240 eligible electors came from the Halk Maslahatys of the five provinces and Ashgabat city, meaning 98.7% of eligible electors participated in the 2021 election.
 They included 37 from Ahal province, 38 from Lebap province, and 39 each from the other provinces and the city of Ashgabat.
 One hundred twelve candidates competed for 48 seats.
 Twenty-seven per cent of the winning candidates were women.
 President Gurbanguly Berdimuhamedow was among candidates elected to the People's Council as a member from Ahal province.
 He reportedly received 100% of votes from the electors.
 On 14 April 2021, Berdimuhamedow was unanimously elected chairman of the People's Council.

-On 14 April 2021, President Berdimuhamedov appointed eight additional members: Kasymguly Babaýew, Guwançmyrat Agaýew, Batyr Orazmämmedow, Dünýägözel Gulmanowa, Merettagan Taganow, Serdar Gaýypow, Merdan Halnazarow, and Çarygeldi Babanyýazow.
+On 14 April 2021, President Berdimuhamedow appointed eight additional members: Kasymguly Babaýew, Guwançmyrat Agaýew, Batyr Orazmämmedow, Dünýägözel Gulmanowa, Merettagan Taganow, Serdar Gaýypow, Merdan Halnazarow, and Çarygeldi Babanyýazow.

 Committees

 The People's Council prior to 2023 was organised into five committees.
-Chairpersons were elected on 14 April 2021 as follows:
+Chairmen were elected on 14 April 2021 as follows: